 Learn how to import bank statements to help you reconcile an account.
-This is available for QuickBooks Online Plus, Accountant, and QuickBooks Live users.
+This is available for QuickBooks Online Essentials, Plus, Advanced, and Accountant users.

 When you reconcile an account in QuickBooks, you compare what you recorded with your bank statement to make sure everything matches.